dgc1980/DealsPosterBot/README.md

       REDDIT_SUBREDDIT: SubReddit
       EXPIRED_TRIGGER: "expired"
       EXPIRED_SCHEDULE: "set expiry"
-      ## "mods" for mods only, "submitted" for submitter and mods, or "anyone" to allow anyone to set expiry(can be abused)
+      ## "mods" for mods only, "submitter" for submitter and mods, or "anyone" to allow anyone to set expiry(can be abused)
       EXPIRED_SCHEDULE_TYPE: "submitter"

       POST_REPLY="If this deal has expired, you can notify the moderators by replying to this comment with **EXPIRED** after 3 reports this deal will automatically be marked as expired."